PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

  A type defines the proper use of a name or an expression.

 Type Casting
-  Converting a variable from one type to another.
-Setting the initial type.
+  Converting a value of one type to another for assignment to a variable of the new type.

+Type System
+  def

 Variable
   A variable is an object or a reference that is not a non-static data member, that is introduced by a declaration - a named object in a scope.